cs-pub-ro/operating-systems/chapters/app-interact/dbus/drills/tasks/dbus/README.md

-# D-Bus - battery level
+# D-Bus - Battery level

 Use D-Bus to find out the computer's battery level.
 There is the `org.freedesktop.UPower` interface on the system bus that can provide this information.